 Governmental fund financial statements are prepared using the modified accrual basis of accounting.
 Revenues, except for certain grant revenues, are recognized when they become measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 The School considers revenues to be available if they are collected within 30 days of the end of the current fiscal year.
 When grant terms provide that the expenditure of resources is the prime factor for determining eligibility for Federal, State, and other grant resources, revenue is recognized at the time the expenditure is made.
-Under the modified accrual basis of accounting, expenditures are generally recognized when the related fund liability is incurred, except for principal and interest on long-term debt, claims and judgments, and compensated absences, which are recognized when due.
-Allocations of cost, such as depreciation, are not recognized in governmental funds.
+Under the modified accrual basis of accounting, expenditures are generally recognized when the related fund liability is incurred, except for principal and interest on long-term debt, claims and judgments, and compensated absences, which are recognized in governmental funds.